bacemkarray/transformer-playground/README.md

 ## 1. Purpose

 Large language models are expensive to fully fine‑tune.
-This benchmark explores how far you can push **selective adaptation**—freezing the Mistral‑7B base model while training only lightweight adapter layers.
+This benchmark tests how much performance you can recover by freezing the 7B base model and only training low-rank adapter layers.

 The goals:

 - Measure the quality gains achievable with LoRA and QLoRA under heavy parameter freezing.
 - Compare adapter methods directly on a strict task (BBC XSum summarization).
-- Quantify training efficiency improvements, including multi‑GPU scaling via Hugging Face Accelerate.
+- Quantify training efficiency improvements, including multi‑GPU scaling.

 ---